yuri-schmaltz/Wan2GP/docs/VACE.md

 WanGP wil need the following information to generate a Vace Control Video:
 - A *Control Video* : this video shouldn't have been altered by an annotator tool and can be taken straight from youtube or your camera
 - *Control Video Process* : This is the type of process you want to apply on the control video.
-For instance *Transfer Human Motion* will generate the Open Pose information from your video so that you can transfer this same motion to a generated character
+For instance *Transfer Human Motion* will generate the Open Pose information from your video so that you can transfer this same motion to a generated character.
+If you want to do only *Spatial Outpainting* or *Temporal Inpainting / Outpainting* you may want to choose the *Keep Unchanged* process.
 - *Area Processed* : you can target the processing to a specific area.
 For instance even if there are multiple people in the Control Video you may want to replace only one them.
 If you decide to target an area you will need to provide a *Video Mask* as well.
 These types of videos can be easily created using the Matanyone tool embedded with WanGP (see the doc of Matanyone below).
 WanGP can apply different types of process, one the mask and another one on the outside the mask.

 Another nice thing is that you can combine all effects above with Outpainting since WanGP will create automatically an outpainting area in the Control Video if you ask for this.

 By default WanGP will ask Vace to generate new frames in the "same spirit" of the control video if the latter is shorter than the number frames that you have requested.

+Be aware that the Control Video and Video Mask will be before anything happens resampled to the number of frames per second of Vace (usually 16) and resized to the output size you have requested.
 #### 2. Reference Images
 With Reference Images you can inject people or objects of your choice in the Video.
 You can also force Images to appear at a specific frame nos in the Video.